MrToph/cmichelio/src/pages/blog-redesign-with-gatsby-and-tailwindcss/index.md

 ![Performance of new website](./performance_new.png) _Performance of new website_

-The new website is drastically smaller (from 2MB down to 450KB).
+The new website is drastically smaller (from 2MB down to 366KB).
-This is mostly due to converting the featured images to thumbnails instead of showing the full-sized ones.
+This is mostly due to converting the featured images to thumbnails (and webp) instead of showing the full-sized ones.
-The number of request roundtrips are also reduced.
+The amount of request roundtrips is also reduced.
-I'm shipping 245KB of JavaScript (vs 161KB) and 70KB
+I'm shipping 245KB of JavaScript (vs 161KB) and only **26KB** of HTML + inlined CSS (vs 21.6KB + 12.5KB).

-- show web.dev
-- show JS + css size
+Using Tailwind as a CSS framework with purgecss I ended up with 11KB of CSS which is even less than my previous solution with no CSS framework and glamor.

+All in all, I'm really happy with its performance & SEO, the design, and the development & authoring experience.
+This should keep from doing another redesign 💅 for at least another year before I get bored again. 😅

+If you'd like to see how a specific feature works in more detail, my [blog is open-source](https://github.com/MrToph/cmichelio).